PdxCodeGuild/Full-Stack-Day-Class/notes/py-pytest.md

-# PyTest
+# Pytest

-Pytest is the testing framework we'll be using to run tests.
+Pytest is a testing framework.
+It has code to find test functions, run them, and check that the output is correct.

+Like [doctests](/notes/py-doctests.md), but much more flexible and robust.

 It is not part of the standard library, but you can easily install it using `pip install pytest`.

 ## Structuring Test Code